archywigglestyn/The-Smokey-Powell/README.md

 Add an Antenna for extra range.
 Be sure to switch the text to external.
 	https://www.amazon.com/gp/product/B01GMBUS8O/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1

-bbq guru
+bbq guru Fan
-Fan	If you want to use a fan instead, this is an option. although it does not like pwm so you need to set the pulse range threshold to 100.
+If you want to use a fan.
+This is an option. although it does not like pwm so you need to set the pulse range threshold to 100.
 Otherwise many 12vdc pc fans work well at about 30% https://www.bbqguru.com/storenav?CategoryId=2&ProductId=44